maxbot-ai/maxbot/website/docs/tutorials/reservation.md

 # highlight-end
 ```

+The template global `utc_time` is used to determine the current date and time ([datetime](https://docs.python.org/3/library/datetime.html#datetime-objects)).
+By calling `utc_time.astimezone(""|tz)`, we get the local date and time (for current machine).

 If date is in the past, the bot uses `promt_again` command to clear the value of the slot and prompt it again.
 The else-clause is executed if the user provides a valid date.
 It displays a simple confirmation lets the user know that her response was understood.

 ### Check whether a time falls within the seating time window